Time Value of Money (Treasury Examples)

 Next Step (Calculate Your Portfolio's Required Return)

-The durable lesson: time value of money isn't an academic abstraction.
-It's the mechanism explaining why starting early dominates contributing more later, why bond prices fall when rates rise, why low mortgage rates save hundreds of thousands, and why retirement planning requires compound growth.
+Time value of money is not an abstraction.
+It explains why starting early dominates contributing more later, why bond prices fall when rates rise, and why low mortgage rates save hundreds of thousands.
 Every dollar's value depends on when you receive it and what you can earn elsewhere.
-Internalize that principle, and financial decision-making becomes systematic calculation instead of guesswork.

 Footnotes